The ListenHTTPS section defines a listener that operates in

 This disables SSLv2, SSLv3 and TLSv1, thus allowing only TLSv1_1 and TLSv1_2.

-, the server will broadcast a preference to use
+If set true, the server will broadcast a preference to use

-ciphers in the order supplied in the Ciphers
+ciphers in the order supplied in the Ciphers directive.
+If the

-, the server will accept any cipher from the
+value is false, the server will accept any cipher from the

-list.
-Default value is false
+Ciphers list.
+Default value is false.

 If mode is 0, client initiated renegotiation will be disabled.
 This will mitigate DoS exploits based on client renegotiation, regardless of the patch status of clients and servers related to Secure renegotiation.
 If mode is 1, secure renegotiation is supported.
 If mode value is 2, insecure renegotiation is supported.